dojo/docs/dojox/html/format.rst

     <textarea style="width: 100%; height: 100px;" id="input">
     <div>
     <br>
     blah blah & blah!
-This is a somewhat long line, it needs to be split up by the formatter!
+This is a somewhat <b>long</b> line, it needs to be split up by the formatter!
     <br>
     </div>
     <br>